tessel/t2-docs/hardware-api.md

 This is pretty inefficient.
 We're spending a lot of time (every 10 millseconds) manually checking to see if the button was pressed.
-Let's just tell the processor to run some code when the voltage drops.
+Let's just tell the processor to run some code when the voltage rises.

 ```js
 var tessel = require('tessel'); // Import tessel